 What is a distributed tracing tool?

-Why do you need a distributed tracing tool?
+Why do you need a tracing tool?

 Get a centralized view.
 Tracing provides a single view of your distributed microservices.
 Your team can more easily understand how an application is built and how services interact with each other.